Dogistry™

 As a loving dog owner, ensuring your pup’s safety and comfort is a top priority—especially when it comes to their walking gear.
 One of the most common questions dog owners ask is: Should I use a collar or a harness for my dog?

 Both options have their benefits, but choosing the right one depends on your dog’s size, breed, behavior, and walking habits.
-In this guide, we’ll break down the pros and cons of dog collars vs. harnesses, when to use each, and how to pick the best fit for your furry friend.
+In this guide, we’ll break down the pros and cons of dog harness vs collar, when to use each, and how to pick the best fit for your furry friend.

 Before diving into which is safer, let’s start with the basics.
 A collar is a strap that goes around a dog’s neck, typically used to hold ID tags and attach a leash.
 A harness, on the other hand, wraps around the dog’s chest and back, distributing pressure more evenly across the body.

-Both serve different purposes, and understanding their unique features can help you make the right choice for your dog.
+Both serve different purposes, and understanding their unique features can help you determine whether a harness is better than a collar for a dog and make the right choice.

 The Pros and Cons of Dog Collars